David Copperfield

-David Copperfield is also an autobiographical novel: "a very complicated weaving of truth and invention", with events following Dickens's own life.
+David Copperfield is also a partially autobiographical novel: "a very complicated weaving of truth and invention", with events following Dickens's own life.
 Of the books he wrote, it was his favourite.
 Called "the triumph of the art of Dickens", it marks a turning point in his work, separating the novels of youth and those of maturity.

 At first glance, the work is modelled on 18th-century "personal histories" that were very popular, like Henry Fielding's Joseph Andrews or Tom Jones, but David Copperfield is a more carefully structured work.
 It begins, like other novels by Dickens, with a bleak picture of childhood in Victorian England, followed by young Copperfield's slow social ascent, as he painfully provides for his aunt, while continuing his studies.

 Dickens wrote without an outline, unlike his previous novel, Dombey and Son.
 Some aspects of the story were fixed in his mind from the start, but others were undecided until the serial publications were underway.
 The novel has a primary theme of growth and change, but Dickens also satirises many aspects of Victorian life.
 These include the plight of prostitutes, the status of women in marriage, class structure, the criminal justice system, the quality of schools, and the employment of children in factories.

 Plot summary

 The story follows the life of David Copperfield from childhood to maturity.
 David was born in Blunderstone, Suffolk, England, six months after the death of his father.
-David spends his early years in relative happiness with his loving, childish mother and their kindly housekeeper, Clara Peggotty.
-They call him Davy.
-When he is seven years old his mother marries Edward Murdstone without having told him they plan to marry.
-To get him out of the way, David is sent to visit with Peggotty's family in Yarmouth.
-Her brother, fisherman Mr Peggotty, lives in a beached barge, with his adopted niece and nephew Emily and Ham, and an elderly widow, Mrs Gummidge.
+David spends his early years residing in a small house called the Rookery.
+His loving and childish mother, Clara Copperfield, and their kindly housekeeper, Clara Peggotty, bring him up here; they call him Davy.
+When he is seven years old, his mother surprises David by marrying Edward Murdstone while the boy is visiting Peggotty's family in Yarmouth.
+Her brother, a fisherman named Mr Peggotty, lives in a beached barge, with his adopted niece and nephew Emily and Ham, and an elderly widow, Mrs Gummidge.
 "Little Em'ly" is somewhat spoiled by her fond foster father, and David is in love with her.
-They call him Master Copperfield.
+Here he is known as “Master Copperfield.”

-On his return, David discovers his mother has married and is immediately given good reason to dislike his stepfather, Murdstone, who believes exclusively in stern, even harsh, methods of parenting, calling it "firmness".
+On his return, David discovers his mother has married and is immediately given good reason to dislike his stepfather, Murdstone, who believes exclusively in stern, harsh methods of parenting, calling it "firmness".
 David has similar feelings for Murdstone's sister Jane, who moves into the house soon afterwards.
-Between them they tyrannise his poor mother, making her and David's lives miserable, and when, in consequence, David falls behind in his studies, Murdstone attempts to thrash him – partly to further pain his mother.
-David bites him and soon afterwards is sent away to Salem House, a boarding school, under a ruthless headmaster named Mr Creakle.
-There he is befriended by an older boy, James Steerforth, and Tommy Traddles.
+Between them, they tyrannise David and his poor mother, making their lives miserable.
+When David falls behind in his studies, Murdstone thrashes him, and David bites his hand; in consequence, he is sent away to Salem House, a boarding school, under a ruthless headmaster named Mr Creakle.
+There he is befriended by two quite different older boys, James Steerforth and Tommy Traddles.
 He develops an impassioned admiration for Steerforth, perceiving him as someone noble, who could do great things if he would, and one who pays attention to him.